Out of Eden Walk

 Walking Tbilisi (2015) - An interactive map with photos and narration about a walk through Tbilisi, Georgia.

-The Tblisi Summit (2015) - An article with maps about The Out of Eden Walk's staff meeting in Tbilisi, Georgia, and a story maps A Trip to Tbilisi and A June Walk in Tbilisi that is also part of a tutorial on creating an interactive story map that contains narrated, geotagged photos, and a GPS track.
+The Tblisi Summit (2015) - An article with maps about The Out of Eden Walk's staff meeting in Tbilisi, Georgia, and a story map A Trip to Tbilisi.

-Compass Bearings (2014) - An essay on mapping GPS data.
+Compass Bearings (2014) - "Neighborhood meanders" - An essay on mapping GPS data.

 Turbulent Origins (2014): An video (3 mins.) detailing the history human conflict in The Levant.